holtbakk/KQL-AC/README.md

 | where AppDisplayName == "Feide"
 ```

 4) Expand to non-interactive sign-ins.
+Fix mismatch in DeviceDetail content type.
 ```kql
 SigninLogs
 | where TimeGenerated >= ago(1h)